Hunting gemsbok in South Africa

 The shot should be placed where the bottom of the throat meets the chest.

-Tips for hunting gemsbok / oryx
+Tips for hunting gemsbok in South Africa

 To walk-and-stalk when hunting gemsbok is the traditional way of going about it.
 Larger gemsbok herds can be more difficult to stalk due to every member of the gemsbok herd being alert most of the time.
 Solitary males can become extremely wily and are very hard to hunt indeed.

 Extreme caution should be applied when on the final approach.
 Any sudden movements will attract the attention of a weary gemsbok and result in a no-hunt situation.